 Last but certainly not least, don’t forget to give yourself some grace.
-As we talked about in the beginning of this piece, you’ve just come through one of the most traumatic school years in recent memory.
+As we talked about in the beginning of this piece, you’ve just made it through another school year.
 A little kindness, empathy, and self-encouragement are well deserved.

 Not to mention the fact that while you did face some challenges, you also had plenty of successes to build on!

-By supporting one another, and engaging in a little reflective practice in teaching, you’ll be even more prepared for what the new school year holds.
+By supporting one another, and engaging in a little reflective practice in teaching, you’ll become resilient educators who are even more prepared for what the new school year holds.